Jim Otis: Playoffs

-Family
+Personal life

 Otis's father, Dr. James John Otis, had been the roommate and best friend of Ohio State head coach Woody Hayes when both men were members of the Sigma Chi fraternity of Denison University in the 1930s.
-To avoid any appearance of impropriety, Hayes broke off all social contact with the elder Otis during the son's college career.
-Dr. Otis lived and operated a medical practice in Celina, Ohio.
+Dr. Otis lived and operated a medical practice in Celina, Ohio for decades, and into the 21st century.
+He and Hayes remained friends throughout their lives (until Hayes' death in 1987), but had the least contact with each other during the years that Otis played for Hayes at Ohio State.
+Dr. Otis and Hayes agreed to reduce their contact to avoid any appearance of impropriety.
+Hayes broke off all social contact with the elder Otis during the son's college career.
+Otis said that Hayes treated him more harshly than his Ohio State teammates to avoid any notion of Hayes showing Otis favoritism.

+During his career with the Cardinals, he worked in the mortgage lending business in the off seasons.
+After retiring, Otis was a partner in a real estate company that developed hotels, office buildings, and shopping centers.
+He has served on the board of the Boys Club of St. Louis, the Kilo Foundation, the NFL Alumni National Executive Board, and as the president of the NFL Alumni Association's St. Louis Chapter.

-Otis's son, Jimmy Otis, was a star high school quarterback at Christian Brothers College High School in the St. Louis area.
+Otis has a son, Jimmy Otis.
+Otis was the first person to hold Jimmy after he was born, and Woody Hayes was second.
+Hayes gave the newborn Jimmy a football that said "See you at Ohio State in 2000".
+Jimmy Otis was a star high school quarterback at Christian Brothers College High School in the St. Louis area; but was considered somewhat undersized for a college quarterback.
 He was invited to Ohio State in 2000 as a preferred walk-on, and lettered in 2003 for special teams play.

-Jim Otis's other son, Jeff Otis, has been under contract with five NFL teams and is currently a free agent.
+Otis's other son, Jeff Otis, was under contract and/or played on the practice squads of four NFL teams between January 2006 and December 2009.
+In 2006, he played for the Frankfurt Galaxy of the NFL Europe.

 Otis inducted into the St. Louis Sports Hall of Fame, 2015.
 Jim Bakken presents his plaque.